• Free shipping on all orders

 Avoid Toxic Plants

-There are other plants that have shown some success in repelling dogs and cats, and you may find your own herbaceous solutions to the common problem of keeping unwanted canine visitors away.
-However, you should always ensure that the plants you use are not toxic.
+Other plants have shown some success in repelling dogs and cats, and you may find your own herbaceous solutions to the common problem of keeping unwanted canine visitors away.
+However, you should always ensure that your plants are not toxic.
 This is especially true if you are using plants to keep dogs away from a child’s play area because they can be toxic to children as well as dogs.

 Other Safe Dog Repellents